ucanews.com reporter, New Delhi

 Bishop Theodore Mascarenhas (with red sash) holds hand with Buddhist, Hindu, Muslim, Sikh and Jain leaders after addressing an interreligious meeting in New Delhi on Oct.
 27. (Photo supplied)

 An Indian bishop has asked religious leaders to come together to foster peace amid increasing religion-based violence, especially against religious minorities and weaker groups.

-, Centre for Advanced Studies in International Humanitarian Law and the Rajiv Gandhi National University of Law
+The event was jointly organized by the International Committee of the Red Cross, Delhi Sikh Gurdwara Management Committee, Centre for Advanced Studies in International Humanitarian Law and the Rajiv Gandhi National University of Law.

-, said the data "is just a snapshot" as many incidents go unreported in the media.
+Aakar Patel, executive director of Amnesty International India, said the data "is just a snapshot" as many incidents go unreported in the media.

 ….as we enter the last months of 2021, we are asking readers like you to help us keep UCA News free.

 For the last 40 years, UCA News has remained the most trusted and independent Catholic news and information service from Asia.
 Every week, we publish nearly 100 news reports, feature stories, commentaries, podcasts and video broadcasts that are exclusive and in-depth, and developed from a view of the world and the Church through informed Catholic eyes.